ArcMap Interpolation Lab

 Deliverables

 1. Two one-page map layouts.
 One showing four raster surfaces (one each created by IDW, spline, kriging, and conversion to TIN), with labels so a reader can tell which is which and what paramters were used.
-The other should be titled "Interpolation Comparison", and should show six maps showing differences between the interpolated surfaces, each labeled as to what it is.
+The other should be titled "Interpolation Comparison", and should show from three to six maps showing differences between the interpolated surfaces, each labeled as to what it is.

 2. A one page write-up briefly describing the differences you note between the surfaces produced by each of these interpolators and the effects of the interpolation parameters with which you experimented.